Jüri Ratas's first cabinet: Resignations and changes

 On 7 April 2018, Minister of Health and Labour, Jevgeni Ossinovski, announced his intention to resign in order to focus on leading the Social Democratic party to the March 2019 elections.
 He was replaced with Riina Sikkut.

 On 23 July 2018, Minister of Entrepreneurship, Urve Palo, announced her resignation and that she had also quit Social Democratic Party.
 She was replaced with Rene Tammist.

-On 20 November 2018, Minister of the Interior, Andres Anvelt, announced that he would resign and leave politics due to health reasons.
+On 20 November 2018, Minister of the Interior, Andres Anvelt, announced that he would resign and leave politics for health reasons.
 He was replaced by Katri Raik on November 26.